isync/www-derspiegel/README.md

 this archive in a programmatical manner and is able to compile issues as pdf files.

 WWW::DerSpiegel relies on Linux tools _gs_ and ImageMagick's _convert_.

+Usage:

+The bundled download.pl script uses the WWW::DerSpiegel module to download single issues issues or a whole year.
+For example:

+	$ perl download.pl 31/2003
+	$ perl download.pl --year 2015 --output-dir 2015

 ## Hey, contribute!